GoogleCloudPlatform/genai-databases-retrieval-app/docs/deploy_retrieval_service.md

 ## Deploy to Cloud Run

-1. From the root `genai-database-retrieval-app` directory, deploy the retrieval service to Cloud Run using the following command:
+1. From the root `genai-databases-retrieval-app` directory, deploy the retrieval service to Cloud Run using the following command:

     * For AlloyDB: